 VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 PM.
+ET on 06/12/20/23.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction forwing instruction forting instruction forting instruction forting instruction for the information that is printed in the box marked by the arrow available and follow the VOTE BY PHONE = 1-80-689-6930 Use any touch-tone telephone to transmit your voting instructions.
 Vote by 11:59 P.M.
-ET on 06/01/2022.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+ET on 06/12/2023.
+Have your proxy card in hand when you call and then follow the instructions.

-During The Meeting - Go to www.virtualshareholdermeeting.com/TKNO2022 You may attend the meeting via the Internet and vote during the meeting.
-Have the information that is printed in the box marked by the arrow available and follow the instructions.